microchip-pic-avr-examples/pic18f47q10-adc-dc-motor-with-touch-interface-mplab/README.md

   <br>Figure 18: DC motor is runnning with the lowest speed<br>
 </p>

 Press Button2 to stall the motor.
 The Button2 indication LED turn ON to indicate the button press event.
-Also, LED D2 of Curiosity HPC board turn ON to indicate the motor is stalled.

 <p align="center">
   <img width=auto height=auto src="images/motorStopped.png">